Husqvarna 359 Chainsaw Review: Should You Buy It Second Hand?

 They are great saws but tend to leak where the pump attaches to the suction line from the oil tank.
 You can get a new replacement line and this will solve it – for a couple of years!

-Inner oil feed pipes for a Husky 359 (and most other models) can be picked up for around $10 or less.
+Inner oil feed pipes for a Husky 359 (and most other models) can be purchased for $10 or less.

-They will also leak if they are left sitting in the sun or in a warm location.
-Pressure builds in the tank and the oil will find a way out.
+They will also leak if left sitting in the sun or in a warm location.
+Pressure builds in the tank, and the oil finds a way out.

 Here are some other ideas on how to deal with a 359 leaking oil: